23001 When not expressed somehow else...

 Counterexample --

-But if the compound is a tag, used to mean the Big Dipper, then it is not a dvigu and retains the plural --
+But if the compound is used as a tag (to mean the Big Dipper, or a particular group of seven sages), then it is not a dvigu and retains the plural --